Hadokane/CI_PP1_Oversights/README.md

 ---

 With thanks to:
-- My fellow "Oversights" for trusting me with this task and providing helpful feedback throughout.
+- My fellow "Oversights" for trusting me with this task and providing helpful feedback.

-- My family and friends - for keeping me on task and providing a helpful eye or a pair of testing hands when needed.
+- My family and friends - for keeping me on task and providing a helpful eye and testing device when needed.

-- Code Institute & it's community at large, for providing me with the necessary skills, knowledge and guidance to pull this project off.
+- Code Institute & its community at large, for providing me with the necessary skills, knowledge and guidance to pull this project off.

 [Back to top ↑](#the-oversights---band-website)